opencv/opencv/modules/features2d/doc/object_categorization.rst

 BOWImgDescriptorExtractor::descriptorSize
 ---------------------------------------------
-.. cpp:function:: int BOWImgDescriptorExtractor::descriptorSize() const
+.. ocv:function:: int BOWImgDescriptorExtractor::descriptorSize() const

     Returns an image discriptor size if the vocabulary is set.
 Otherwise, it returns 0.